 This one may seem like a strange one when we are talking about getting out the door quicker in the morning but trust me, it helps.

-It can take a little trial and error with younger kids until you find what seem to work for them but it will definitely help you get off to a good start in the morning.
-Less of that love yelling too 😉
+It can take a little trial and error with younger kids until you find what seems to work for them but it will definitely help you get off to a good start in the morning.
+Less of that love yelling too ;)

 Time saved: YOUR SANITY

-Many of these tips can be applied to the adults in the household too with pre-planning outfits, packing lunches and bags the night before.
+Many of these tips can be helpful when applied to the adults in the household too with pre-planning outfits, and packing lunches and bags the night before.